 Resilient flooring manufacturers use a range of feedstock materials to make their products from synthetic petrochemical-based polymers, including vinyl, rubber, and polyolefin, to natural materials such as wood and linoleum.
 Depending on the material selected, flooring can be an important and negative contributor to indoor air quality.
 Some of the materials and chemicals used in flooring can contribute to a wide range of adverse health effects, including asthma, cancer, and developmental impacts, among others.

-Health Care Without Harm has identified some of the worst chemicals and materials in flooring and has created criteria that help institutions avoid those chemicals of concern along with lists of products that meet the criteria.
+Health Care Without Harm has identified some of the worst chemicals and materials in flooring and has created criteria that help institutions avoid those chemicals of concern.
 The criteria target specific materials, chemicals, and classes of chemicals for elimination due to a range of concerns, including carcinogenicity, reproductive and developmental toxicity, persistence, bioaccumulation, and ecotoxicity, among others.
 The criteria also seek to drive greater transparency in flooring content, rewarding the most complete disclosure of information.